-This statement sets out how the Directors have had regards to the matters set out in section 172(1) of the Companies Act 2006 when performing their duties.
-The Directors consider, both individually and collectively, that they have acted in a way that, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole and in doing so have had regard to the matters set out in section 172 (1) (a) to (f) of the Companies Act 2006 (the "Act") in the decisions taken during the year.
+This statement sets out how the Directors have had regard to the matters set out in section 172(1) of the Companies Act 2006 when performing their duties.
+The Directors have acted in a way that they considered, both individually and collectively, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole and in doing so have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 in the decisions taken during the year.
+The Directors of the Company are committed to promoting a healthy corporate culture and understand that striving to achieve the Company's strategic aims will ultimately increase the value for the Company, its parent, the Allianz Holdings plc Group ("the Group") and the wider Allianz SE Group.

-As a result of the governance structure of the Group, of which the Company is a part, some strategic decisions and stakeholders interests (such as employees, community and the environment), are considered on a Groupwide basis by the board of Allianz Holdings plc or its committees (the "Group Board") rather than at a subsidiary board level.
+The Company is a wholly owned subsidiary of Allianz Holdings plc ("AZH") which is part of the Group.
+As a result of the governance structure of the Group, some strategic decisions and stakeholders interests (such as employees, community and the environment), are considered on a Group- wide basis by the board of AZH or its committees rather than at a subsidiary board level.